MicrosoftDocs/ATADocs/ATADocs/PlanDesign/configure-event-collection.md

 ---

 # Configure Event Collection
 To enhance ATA detection of Pass-the-Hash, ATA needs Windows Event log ID 4776.
-This can be forwarded to the ATA Gateway in one of two ways, by configuring the ATA Gateway to listen for SIEM events or by [Configuring Windows Event Forwarding](#ATA_event_WEF).
+This can be forwarded to the ATA Gateway in one of two ways, by configuring the ATA Gateway to listen for SIEM events or by [Configuring Windows Event Forwarding](#configuring-windows-event-forwarding).

-## <a name="ATASIEM"></a>Event collection
+## Event collection
 In addition to collecting and analyzing network traffic to and from the domain controllers, ATA can use Windows event 4776 to further enhance ATA Pass-the-Hash detection.
 This can be received from your SIEM or by  setting Windows Event Forwarding from your domain controller.
 Events collected provide ATA with additional information that is not available via the domain controller network traffic.

 ### SIEM/Syslog